KenticoDevTrev/KenticoBoilerplate_v12/README.md

 1. Edit the config files as desired, MINIMUM the `ConnectionStrings.config` needs to be configured to point to your database you restored
 1. Edit the `CMSHashStringSalt` in the `AppSettings.config` needs a unique GUID added, do this in both the CMS and Boilerplate folder's AppSettings.config

+## Notes on Features
+The boilerplate site had some of the origin of many features, however these features are now available via NuGet packages (such as Dynamic Routing, MVC Caching, the Authorization attribute, etc).
+While i plan on updating the boilerplate once our own Baseline install is set, please be aware that you may want to remove some code files and replace with the nuget packages.

 ## If creating your own repository from the Boilerplate
 1. Replace the .gitignore with the unzipped `EntierCMS-GitIgnore.zip` as this will track all your CMS folders and files if you wish to track your entire repo
 	1. _*NOTE: You should not upload the CMS/Lib folder into any public repository, but you can use it for private repos such as Azure DevOps